Pdobry/identity-inbound-auth-oauth/README.md

 ![Auth diagram](./img/auth.png)

 # WSO2 IS & MS AD
 To map users from Microsoft Active Directory, add new User Store with type of *org.wso2.carbon.user.core.ldap.ReadOnlyLDAPUserStoreManager*.
 If you're using Secure LDAP (LDAPS on port 636) with custom or self-signed certificate, make sure that the LDAP server SSL certificate is imported to WSO2.
-To import the certificate, open wso2is/repository/resources/security/client-truststore.jks
+To import the certificate, open wso2is/repository/resources/security/client-truststore.jks file in

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyMTYzNTAwLC0xNTM5NjUxNzVdfQ==
+eyJoaXN0b3J5IjpbLTIwOTUxNzc4ODUsLTE1Mzk2NTE3NV19
 -->